 By 2014, all center bollards were removed from the B&O Trail as well.

 In the years that have passed since these safety improvements were made in our area, I have often been reminded that in many parts of our state and country — and even the world — there is virtually no concern (or awareness) for this hazard.

 The Beneficent Bollard?

-How could I know such a thing?
 I still see solid bollards on trails when I travel out of my local area.
 I also read countless articles, reports and quotes that include praise for the beneficent bollard.
 Many authored by trail or bike advocates.
 Obviously, if the dark side of this issue were better known — that bollards do harm and can even kill the very users they’re supposed to protect — surely there would be more discussion today regarding this danger.

 So, why isn’t this hazard widely known?
 I believe it’s primarily due to the fact that national or statewide bollard crash data does not exist.

 No data means there are no studies or reports to educate advocates, trail builders, trail groups, transportation planners or their communities regarding this hazard.
 Everyone is equally in the dark.